Aryakulkarni799/Color-Detection-Mini-Project/README.md

 # Color-Detection-Mini-Project

-detecting the name and hex code of any color
+double click on any point to detect color name and hex code